Guides

 - 12.

 The Pride parade will take over O’Connell Street, transforming Dublin’s main thoroughfare into a vibrant celebration of flamboyant floats and colourful costumes.
-This year’s theme, ‘Taking Liberties’, marks ten years since marriage equality and the Gender Recognition Act.
-You can just turn up on the day and cheer on from the sidelines or join in the march, which will be led by this year's Grand Marshall, activist Ruadhán Ó Críodáin, Executive Director of ShoutOut, an educational charity for the LGBTQ+ community.
+This year’s theme, ‘One Story, Many Voices’, highlights the common thread that connects members of the LGBTQ+ community across time, borders and different lived experiences.
+You can just turn up on the day and cheer on from the sidelines or join in the march, which will be led by this year's Grand Marshall, author and activist Philippa Ryder.

 The parade is divided into two sections, the first reserved for LGBTQ+ support, advocacy, youth and social groups, while corporate organisations get to wave their flags in the second part.
-Participants will gather along O’Connell Street before marching down by Liberty Hall, crossing the River Liffey and finishing up at the Pride Village in Merrion Square.
+Participants will gather along O’Connell Street before marching down by Liberty Hall, crossing the River Liffey and finishing up at the Pride Square2 in Merrion Square.
+This year will also see Meeting House Square turned into a festival hub of entertainment.
 Wear your colours with pride and make some noise.

 Tour of LGBTQIA+ Artworks at the National Gallery of Ireland